-- 6.1 Applications, received after the closing date, are late and will be processed after the offer day. - 6.2 Changes to on-time applications received before the allocation will be considered if possible.
-Changes received after the allocation will be processed after offer day.

-6.3 Additional preferences added after the closing date will be considered as late.
+- 6.1 Applications, received after the closing date, are late and will be processed after those that are received on time. - 6.2 Changes to on-time applications received before the allocation will be considered if possible.
+Changes received after the allocation will be processed after offer day. - 6.3 Additional preferences added after the closing date will be considered as late. - 6.4 If the preferred school is not oversubscribed, all late applications will be offered.